sherryli26/Aggravated-Assaults-in-Chicago/README.md

-# Crime-in-Chicago
+# Aggravated-Assaults-in-Chicago
-An introduction of crime situation in Chicago &amp; What are the factors that are correlated with crime rates in communities?
+Introduced the crime situation in Chicago; Investigated the factors that are correlated with aggravated assault rates in communities.

+The code folder includes code used in data cleaning and visualization generating.